 - You can access your rent history by using "Rent Info - Submit a Question" .
 The rent history will be printed and mailed directly to the apartment/building address.

-- Visit a Borough/District Rent Office in person.
+- Visit a Borough/District Rent Office in person, by appointment only.
 When visiting, please bring proof of identity (photo ID) and proof of tenancy (copy of lease, rent receipt or utility bill).
 You will be required to complete an Access to Records form and the rent history will be printed and given to you at the office.

 - Mail an Access to Records form to the attention of "Records Access Officer" at Gertz Plaza, 92-31 Union Hall Street Jamaica, New York 11433 or by email to [email protected].
 You must include proof of tenancy (see above).
 The rent history will be printed and mailed to you.